sciZer0/7/v/README.md

 And, when people have real power and information, when they are motivated, when the system is transparent and on blockchain, then there is a big chance we get a real democracy working well.

-<h1>About DeFi</h1>

-In DeFi, as it is being made for now on a majority of blockchains, there is the biggest problem that is fundamental:

-* each upgrade of each dApp involves a multi-signature of only few people that can result in losing funds of users — in a case of a rug-pull or code-bug by the holders of the multi-signature.

-In order to solve this fundamental problem, DeFi for fundamental tasks should be made another way.

-In short, if you wish users' funds to be at the roller coaster then you use smart contracts for solving fundamental tasks, but if you wish users' funds to be in more safety then you use the blockchain's codebase for solving the fundamental tasks — like

-* native trustless stablecoins
-* native trustless bridges
-* native trustless trading-fee-free exchanges.

-*I have an idea on this system.*